amaltaro/wflow_sim/docs/workflow_simulation_usage.md

 # Workflow Simulation Usage Guide

-This guide explains how to use the workflow simulation functionality to execute and analyze workflow compositions with group-based job scheduling.
+This guide explains how to use DAGFlowSim's workflow simulation functionality to execute and analyze workflow compositions with group-based job scheduling.

 ## Overview